Kev/evexin/README.md

 Status
 ======
-This is very much in the early stages, and it doesn't do anything useful yet.
-You almost certainly don't want to be here.
+This is very much in the early stages.
+It is possible to create skill plans, but they're not terribly useful.
+Still, give it a go if you want.

 Getting the source
 ==================